Professor Jo Delahunty KC

 Since June 2022, Eleanor has been spearheading the development of the new BTB Academy in her interim role of Programmes Coordinator.

 Eleanor currently sits as a Judicial Assistant in the Constitutional Court of South Africa.

 Ronnie has always had a passion for volunteering and helping others and was awarded the Jack Petchey Award for his contribution to charity.
 This continued forward in his LLB degree as he dedicated many pieces at university to providing a voice to those from disadvantaged backgrounds.

 Ronnie initially found a passion for law following an inquest case his family experienced.
 Following the help of the charity Inquest, Ronnie saw that the law was not accessible to everyone, and this spurred him to follow a career in the Bar.
 As someone from a lower socioeconomic background, Ronnie received the Access to Learning Fund to help him study for his LLB at the University of Kent and was granted the Disabled Student Allowance due to his neurodiversity.
 Initiatives such as these allowed him to progress with his LLB degree, and BTB is carrying this momentum onwards.

 Ronnie understands how daunting a career at the Bar can seem when you may not be able to see yourself represented there.
 That’s why he is excited to join BTB to help their mission of diversifying the bar.

-As a full-time wheelchair user, Fatima is strongly dedicated to supporting aspiring barristers with disabilities accessing the Bar and is honoured to be working with Bridging the Bar.
+As a full-time wheelchair user, Fatima is strongly dedicated to supporting aspiring barristers with disabilities accessing the Bar and is honoured to work with BTB to help fulfil their aim of diversifying the Bar.